Active Relation Discovery: Towards General and Label-aware Open Relation Extraction: Acknowledgement

-\begin{IEEEbiography}[{ }]{Yangning Li} received the BEng degree from the Department of Computer Science and Technology, Huazhong University of Science and Technology, in 2020.
+\bio{Figures/liyangning} Yangning Li received the BEng degree from the Department of Computer Science and Technology, Huazhong University of Science and Technology, in 2020.
 He is currently working toward a Master's degree with the Tsinghua Shenzhen International Graduate School, Tsinghua University.
-His research interests include natural language processing and data mining. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yinghui Li} received the BEng degree from the Department of Computer Science and Technology, Tsinghua University, in 2020.
+His research interests include natural language processing and data mining. \endbio \bio{Figures/liyinghui} Yinghui Li received the BEng degree from the Department of Computer Science and Technology, Tsinghua University, in 2020.
 He is currently working toward the PhD degree with the Tsinghua Shenzhen International Graduate School, Tsinghua University.
-His research interests include natural language processing and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xi Chen} received his PhD degree in computer science from the Zhejiang University.
-He is currently the head of the cross-modal algorithm center of Tencent Platform and Content Group and mainly focuses on various applications of NLP. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hai-Tao Zheng} received the bachelor’s and master’s degrees in computer science from the Sun Yat-Sen University, China, and the PhD degree in medical informatics from Seoul National University, South Korea.
+His research interests include natural language processing and deep learning. \endbio \bio{Figures/chenxi} Xi Chen received his PhD degree in computer science from the Zhejiang University.
+He is currently the head of the cross-modal algorithm center of Tencent Platform and Content Group and mainly focuses on various applications of NLP. \endbio \bio{Figures/zhenghaitao} Hai-Tao Zheng received the bachelor’s and master’s degrees in computer science from the Sun Yat-Sen University, China, and the PhD degree in medical informatics from Seoul National University, South Korea.
 He is currently an associate professor with the Shenzhen International Graduate School, Tsinghua University, and also with Peng Cheng Laboratory.
-His research interests include web science, semantic web, information retrieval, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ying Shen} received the PhD degree in computer science from the University of Paris Ouest Nanterre La Défense, France and the Erasmus Mundus master's degree in natural language processing from the University of Franche-Comt, France and the University of Wolverhampton, U.K. She is currently an associate professor with the School of Intelligent Systems Engineering, Sun Yat-Sen University.
-Her research interests include natural language processing and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hong-Gee Kim} received the B.S. degree in psychology from Korea University, Seoul, Korea, and the M.S. and Ph.D. degrees in artificial intelligence and philosophy from The University of Georgia, Athens.
-He is currently a professor with Cognitive Science and Computer Engineering Departments, Seoul National University.
-His research interests include biomedical informatics, semantic web, knowledge representation. \end{IEEEbiography}
+His research interests include web science, semantic web, information retrieval, and machine learning. \endbio

+\bio{Figures/shenying} Ying Shen received the PhD degree in computer science from the University of Paris Ouest Nanterre La Défense, France and the Erasmus Mundus master's degree in natural language processing from the University of Franche-Comt, France and the University of Wolverhampton, U.K. She is currently an associate professor with the School of Intelligent Systems Engineering, Sun Yat-Sen University.
+Her research interests include natural language processing and deep learning.